matildeoliveirasilvafeup/Algorithm-Strategies/README.md

   * `>`: Move right

 * **Platforms**:
-  * There are green platforms that provide a safe way to reach higher areas and avoid dangerous obstaclesn and even uncover hidden coins along the way.
+  * Green platforms were implemented to provide a safe way to reach higher areas, helping avoid dangerous obstaclesn and even uncover hidden coins along the way.

 * **Spikes and Holes**:
   * The strategic placement of spikes and holes enhances the game's level design, forcing players to carefully navigate their environment and overcome these obstacles to progress.

 * **Collision Detection**:
-  * Detects when the player touches spikes, restarting the level.
+  * Detects when the player collides with spikes, causing the level to restart.
 * **Levels**:
-  * There are 10 different levels with progressive difficulty by increasing challenging obstacles.
+  * The gane includes 10 lwvwla with progressive difficulty by increasing challenging obstacles.
 If the player loses in one level, the game will restart from that one level.

 * **Coins**:
-  * + sound of collecting coin
+  * Collecting coins rewards the player, with a sound effect when a coin is collected.

 * **Gravity**:
-  * A realistic physics system was implemented, where gravity is activated upon the player character's jump, causing a downward trajectory until the character lands or collides with an object.
+  * A realistic gravity system is implemented, causing the character to fall after jumping until they land or hit an obstacle.
 ---

 ## **DESIGN**